 - Migraine headaches

 In many cases of off-label prescribing, the person has been unable to obtain satisfactory results from what is considered standard care, and their physician may deem the person “treatment-resistant” and so, begins experimenting in desperation with unusual drug choices.
 There is a cavernous gap between “standard care” and science-based drug-free alternative options, which the Alternative to Meds Center has been providing for over 15 years.

 The Alternative to Meds Zoloft Addiction Recovery Program

-Treatment methods include lab tests, natural substances to create neurochemistry stabilization, removal of neurotoxins that have accumulated, medication tapering techniques, amino acid therapy and other nutritional therapies, personal training, yoga, massage, peer support, and other holistic treatments that can combat depression and effectively provide Zoloft addiction help.
+Treatment methods include lab tests, natural substances to create neurochemistry stabilization, removal of neurotoxins that have accumulated, medication tapering techniques, amino acid therapy IV + NAD treatments, along with counseling of various genres, environmental medicine, and targeted nutritional therapies, Life Coaching, yoga, colon hydrotherapy, therapeutic massage, sauna, peer support programs, Qi Gong, holistic pain management, Equine therapy, art therapy, acupuncture, and other holistic treatments that can combat depression, treat co-occurring disorders, and provide evidence-based, effective, holistic Zoloft addiction help.